alphagov/govuk-infrastructure/.github/actions/report-run-failure/README.md

+# Report GitHub workflow run failure to Slack

+This GitHub Action sends a notification to a nominated Slack channel when a GitHub workflow run fails.
+The action is typically used to notify a team about critical CI failures on the main branch.
+It helps to ensure that key issues are addressed quickly by sending relevant information including a direct link to the build logs.

 ## Notes on using this action

   - This action relies on GOVUK_SLACK_WEBHOOK_URL actions secret being configured for the repository.
 It’s added to all GOV.UK repositories as an organisation secret in the [GOV.UK GitHub Infrastructure configuration](https://github.com/alphagov/govuk-infrastructure/blob/main/terraform/deployments/github/main.tf)